 Railroad workers are exposed to chemicals, heavy machinery, and other equipment that can be life-altering.
 Orange County Workers’ Compensation Attorney understand the dangerous work environment of anyone working on engines and railroads.
 If you work in the railroad industry you are protected with workers’ insurance like in any other field of work.
 Railroad workers are insured by the Federal Employers Liability Act (FELA, 1908) which differs from state workers’ compensation insurance.
 Unlike the no-fault system of workers’ compensation, filing for a FELA claim requires proof of employer ‘fault’ so that an insurance claim can be accepted.

 The Orange County Workers’ Compensation Attorneys are ready to help provide all the evidence you need to ensure your benefits claim is processed.
-To speak with an attorney please contact us at 949-423-3212 or you may visit our office at 505 N Tustin Ave #103, Santa Ana, CA 92705
+To speak with an attorney please contact us at 949-423-3212.

 The following section may answer some of your questions regarding the FELA application process and other information pertaining to Railroad worker injuries.